jishupathak/responsive-product-cards/README.md

 # responsive-product-cards
-i have prepared a responsive-product-cards using HTML,CSS,JAVASCRIPT
+i have prepared a responsive-product-cards using HTML,CSS and JAVASCRIPT